-The Marie Collins Foundation is a specialist charity that works to improve the outcomes for victims and survivors of Technology Assisted Child Sexual Abuse (TACSA).
+The Marie Collins Foundation is a specialist charity that works to improve the outcomes for victims and survivors of Technology-Assisted Child Sexual Abuse (TACSA).
 This means we want no further harm to occur to any child who has been groomed online, had intimate images shared or taken, had a fake sexual image made of them, or been sexually harmed or abused through any other use of the internet or technology.
 We have created this free resource to be used by practitioners who work directly with children and young people - including those impacted by TACSA - to support recovery.

-It is important to note that this is not an 'E-Safety' resource as they often focus only on prevention which can be inappropriate to use with victims and survivors as they can feel victim blaming.
-E-Safety resources don't allow the exploration of thoughts and feelings on the journey to recovery that this resource provides.
+It is important to note that this is not an 'online safety' resource.
+Such resources often focus only on prevention which can be inappropriate to use with victims and survivors as they can appear victim blaming.
+Online safety resources don't allow the exploration of thoughts and feelings on the journey to recovery that this resource seeks to provide.

-If you are reading this, you will have already completed an e-learning package which will have prepared you for how to use the resource.
-It can be used with a range of suggested age groups and you can select the most appropriate activities and sessions from across the resource to meet the needs of the child or young person you are working with.
-As a practitioner you must be mindful of not just the chronological age of a child or young person but also their capacity to understand to ensure you utilise the age-appropriate resource.
+You will have watched the short video for information on the resource preparing you for how it must be used with children and young people.
+It can be used with a range of suggested age groups, with this particular resource being aimed at young people aged 9-12.
+As a practitioner you must be mindful of not just the chronological age of a child but also their capacity to understand to ensure you utilise the ageappropriate resource.

-The resource has been designed as a minimum of 8 sessions, which includes a getting to know you session followed by 3 mandatory foundation sessions.
-Then the practitioner and the child or young person can select from a range of targeted sessions before ending their time together with the mandatory closing session.
-Within each session there may be additional resources to facilitate the work.
-The resource is not limited to 8 sessions and further sessions can be facilitated should the practitioner be able.
+The resource has been designed as a minimum of 8 sessions, which includes a getting to know you session followed by 3 mandatory foundation sessions, then the practitioner and young person can select from a range of targeted sessions before ending their time together with the mandatory closing session.
+Within each session there may be additional resources to access.
+However, the resource is not limited to 8 sessions, further sessions can be facilitated should the practitioner and young person choose.
 The resource has been created from a combination of research, the voices of those with lived experience, professional experience and the expertise of the Marie Collins Foundation.

-Although as a practitioner you may not directly work alongside the child or young person's parent(s)/carer(s) you can direct them to support material designed specifically for them on the Marie Collins Foundation website, please visit: mariecollinsfoundation.org.uk/How-We-Can-Help/I-am-a-parent-or-carer
+Although as a practitioner you may not directly work alongside the young person's parent(s)/carer(s) you can direct them to support material designed specifically for them on the Marie Collins Foundation website, please visit: mariecollinsfoundation.org.uk/How-We-Can-Help/I-am-a-parent-or-carer

-The professional relationship between the practitioner and the child or young person will be a key element in the effectiveness of this resource.
-The practitioner should make themselves aware of the following:
+The professional relationship between the practitioner and the young person will be a key element in the effectiveness of this resource.
+Practitioners should make themselves aware of the following:

-Empowering the young person: where possible every opportunity should be taken to give the child or young person some control.
-Consider how much choice they have on when the sessions take place, what notes or records are made and who will see them.
-For example, if the young person's sexuality is not relevant to the concerns, then is there a need to record this, and share it with others.
-Empowering the child or young person will support the development of their self-esteem, their feelings of self-worth and their confidence within the sessions.
+Empowering the young person: where possible every opportunity should be taken to give the young person some control.
+Consider: how much choice does the young person have on when the sessions take place, what notes or records are made and who will see them.
+For example, if the young person's sexuality is not relevant to the concerns, then is there a need to record this, and share it with others?
+Empowering the young person will support the development of their self-esteem, their feelings of self-worth and their confidence within the sessions.

-Reassurance: It is incredibly distressing for a child or young person to repeatedly talk about what has happened to them and this can cause more harm.
-The practitioner does not need to know the details of any TACSA incident to use this resource.
+Reassurance: It is incredibly distressing for a young person to repeatedly talk about what has happened to them and can cause more harm.
+Practitioners do not need to know the details of any incident to use this resource.
 Specialist police officers should be the only people who may have seen any images.
-When meeting a child or young person the practitioner needs to be clear that they haven't seen any images and that they won't see any.
+When meeting a young person you need to be clear that you haven't seen any images and that you won't see any.